Jacob-Hobbs/SimuWealth/README.md

 ## Description

-_SimuWealth_ is an innovative Spring Boot MVC project that showcases the synergy of modern technologies in the realm of finance and education.
-Hosted on AWS Elastic Beanstalk, this dynamic application leverages Java, Spring Boot, and JPA/Hibernate to create a robust platform.
-Its foundation rests on a MySQL database, ensuring data integrity and accessibility.
+_SimuWealth_ stands as an inventive Spring Boot MVC project that demonstrates the harmonious integration of cutting-edge technologies in the domains of finance and education, with a unique feature allowing users to engage in paper trading for stocks.
+Operating seamlessly on AWS Elastic Beanstalk, this dynamic application harnesses the power of Java, Spring Boot, and JPA/Hibernate to construct a resilient and feature-rich platform.
+At its core lies a MySQL database, safeguarding data integrity and facilitating access, making it an ideal tool for both financial exploration and educational purposes, particularly in the realm of paper trading for stocks.

 One of _SimuWealth_'s standout features is its seamless email delivery mechanism through Gmail SMTP.
 It excels in basic session management and user authentication, providing a secure and personalized experience. _SimuWealth_'s core functionality revolves around real-time and historical stock market data retrieved from the Alpha Vantage API.
 This empowers users to engage in simulated stock trading using virtual USD, with unique portfolio features tailored to each individual.
 Users can effortlessly buy and sell paper stocks using real-time data, curate watchlists, and generate insightful reports to monitor their positions effectively.
 The inclusion of stock time-series data empowers users to make informed financial decisions.
 Ultimately, _SimuWealth_ is not just a financial application; it is an educational and financial training tool, designed to enhance financial literacy and investment acumen.